 An investment in securities of Avalon is highly speculative and involves significant risks.
 Exploration activities are based on professional judgments and statistically-based tests and calculations, and often yield few rewarding results.
-Mineral properties are often non-productive for reasons that cannot be anticipated in advance and operations may be subject to risks including labour disputes, environmental hazards, safety issues, geological issues, weather conditions and changing regulatory requirements as examples.
+Mineral properties are often nonproductive for reasons that cannot be anticipated in advance and operations may be subject to risks including labour disputes, environmental hazards, safety issues, geological issues, weather conditions and changing regulatory requirements as examples. manufacturing facilities are subject to significant risks through design, construction and eventual operations.
 Avalon is subject to competitive risk as its ability to finance its activities and generate profitable operations or proceeds from disposal of assets are subject to world prices for rare metals, REE, lithium and other specialty minerals and the economic forces that influence capital markets.
 Any one of the following risk factors could materially affect business, financial condition and/or future operating results and prospects and could cause actual events to differ materially from those described in forward-looking statements relating to Avalon.
 Additional risks and uncertainties not currently identified by Avalon or that Avalon currently believes not to be material also may materially and adversely affect Avalon's business, financial condition, operations or prospects.